 - Does God Suffer? (medium)

 - A grieving pastor, after the death of his son, wrote that God suffers with his Creation.
-This is a respectful look at his masterpiece that tries to explain why it is good news that God does not suffer.
+This is a respectful look at his masterpiece that tries to explain why it is good news that God does not suffer in himself.

 Its central points revolve around what is called “theology proper,” or “the doctrine of God.”
 It responds to a powerful picture, in the masterpiece A Foot in Two Worlds, of a God who can handle creaturely suffering because he suffers with them.
 And it looks at what it means for God to be so great that he is beyond suffering.